How to Build an Effective Design System: The Ultimate Guide

 Design documentation also simplifies the onboarding of new members and keeps everyone on the same page.
 Frontend developers can easily use and copy the component styles, and QAs can find all the interface elements they need in one place, together with their descriptions.
 No one is losing out.

 Each design system creates a set of limitations, as you can’t deviate from them when creating new elements.
-That’s why a robust design system should be scalable and grow together with the product.
+That’s why, in design system development, it’s important to make it not only robust but also scalable, so that it can grow together with the product.

 A design system is not just a group of elements.
 Each page, screen, component, and element should have a unique purpose and goal.
 The overall system describes the main principles and approaches to design that support the overall product mission.
 By keeping this in mind, you’ll develop a design system that will work for your team and product.